 Figure 4 – Updated Claims Map of the Upper Kobuk Mineral Projects

 Andrew W. West, Certified Professional Geologist, Exploration Manager for Trilogy Metals Inc., is a Qualified Person as defined by National Instrument 43-101.
 Mr. West has reviewed the technical and scientific information in this news release and approves the disclosure contained herein.

 About Trilogy Metals

 Trilogy Metals Inc. is a metals exploration and development company focused on exploring and developing the Ambler mining district located in northwestern Alaska.
 It is one of the richest and most-prospective known copper-dominant districts located in one of the safest geopolitical jurisdictions in the world.
-It hosts world-class polymetallic volcanogenic massive sulphide (“VMS”) deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits which have been found to host high grade copper mineralization.
+It hosts world-class polymetallic VMS deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits which have been found to host high-grade copper and cobalt mineralization.
 Exploration efforts have been focused on two deposits in the Ambler mining district - the Arctic VMS deposit and the Bornite carbonate replacement deposit.
-Both deposits are located within the Company's land package that spans approximately 143,000 hectares.
+Both deposits are located within the Company's land package that spans approximately 172,636 hectares.
+On December 19, 2020 South32 Ltd., which is a globally diversified mining and metals company, exercised its option to form a 50/50 joint venture with Trilogy.
 The Company has an agreement with NANA Regional Corporation, Inc., a Regional Alaska Native Corporation that provides a framework for the exploration and potential development of the Ambler mining district in cooperation with local communities.
 Our vision is to develop the Ambler mining district into a premier North American copper producer.

 604-638-8088 or 1-855-638-8088